MicrosoftDocs/azure-devops-docs/docs/boards/work-items/workflow-and-state-categories.md

 - The work item, whose WIT is managed with the Inheritance process model, is already in a State that belongs to the Resolved category.
 In this instance the system won't update the State.
 For example, if a bug derived from the Agile process is in a Resolved state, the system won't transition it to Closed.
 - The work item is already in a State that belongs to the Completed category.
 No further transition is required.
 - The WIT associated with the work item contains one or more workflow field rules that prevent the work item being saved to a next state.
 For example, a rule requires that another field must be defined as part of closing the work item.
-- For TFS and VSTS Hosted process model, you must modify the workflow to specify actions (**ACTION** element) to take place when transitioning the workflow.
+- For TFS and Azure Boards Hosted process model, you must modify the workflow to specify actions (**ACTION** element) to take place when transitioning the workflow.
 See [Change the workflow for a work item type, Specify Actions](../../reference/xml/change-workflow-wit.md#Actions).

 To learn more about process models, see [Customize your work tracking experience](../../reference/customize-work.md).